gotmc/ivi/README.md

 ### IVI Specification Deviation

-**TL;DR:** When developing Go-based IVI drivers follow the .NET methods and prototypes as much as possible but deviate as required.
+**TL;DR:** When developing the Go-based IVI drivers, follow the .NET methods and prototypes as much as possible.

 As stated in Section 1.5 Conformance Requirements of the _IVI-3.1: Driver Architecture Specification, Revision 3.8_, "IVI drivers can be developed with a